ABOUT THE ART GALLERY OF REGINA

 Image: FLATGRAFIKA PRINTMAKING CONFERENCE, 2018.

-Located on Treaty 4, traditional territory of the Cree, Saulteaux, Nakota, Lakota and Dakota peoples, and the homeland of the Métis people, the Art Gallery of Regina is a dynamic cultural hub, promoting the development and appreciation of contemporary art, with an emphasis on Saskatchewan artists.
-AGR programming includes a diverse range of exhibitions, educational programing, publishing, workshops and artists talks.
-With a hybrid role as both a public gallery and artist run centre, the AGR is a vital part of Saskatchewan's arts ecology as a supportive and creative environment for artists to exhibit at.
+Located on Treaty 4, the traditional territory of the Cree, Saulteaux, Nakota, Lakota and Dakota peoples, and the homeland of the Métis people, the Art Gallery of Regina (AGR) promotes the development and appreciation of contemporary art, with an emphasis on Saskatchewan artists.
+Our programming focuses on the voices and experiences of Saskatchewan artists and visitors.
+AGR programming encompasses exhibitions (featuring established, emerging and recreational artists), education, publishing, workshops and artists talks.
+Through free public exhibitions and dedicated support for artists and innovation, the AGR has over 45 years as a supportive and creative cultural hub connecting artists and our communities.

-In 2005, after 30 years in operation, the name was changed to the Art Gallery of Regina to better reflect the scope of the organization and its role in the community.
+In 2005, after 30 years in operation, the name was changed to the Art Gallery of Regina to better reflect its scope and role in the community.

 The Art Gallery of Regina is at 2420 Elphinstone Street, inside the Neil Balkwill Civic Art Centre .
 The facility is entirely wheelchair accessible.

 Image: AMALIE ATKINS WHERE THE HOUR FLOATS, 2019.
 Documentation photograph by Don Hall.

 DIRECTOR - JESS RICHTER

 Jess Richter is a multi-disciplinary artist, arts administrator, curator and university instructor based in Regina, Saskatchewan.
 Prior to serving as Director, she acted as the Program Coordinator for the Art Gallery of Regina and brings years of experience to the role.
 She holds an MFA from the University of Regina, and currently focuses upon cultural identity and folklore in her creative practice.